jadecobra/python_tdd_exercises/source/classes/test_classes_w_initializers.rst

     TypeError: Girl() takes no arguments

   - ``classes.Girl(sex='F')`` looks like a call to a :ref:`function<functions>`
-  - I can define classes that accept values by using an initializer
+  - I can define classes that take values by using an initializer
   - An initializer is a class :ref:`method<functions>` that allows customization of instances/copies of a `class <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_

 * I add the initializer :ref:`method<functions>` called ``__init__`` to the ``Girl`` class